Azure/mlops-v2/documentation/quickstart/quickstart_gha.md

-# Quickstart
+# Quickstart: Github Repositories and GitHub Actions Pipelines

 ## Technical requirements

 - Github as the source control repository
-- Azure DevOps or Github Actions as the DevOps orchestration tool
+- Github Actions as the DevOps orchestration tool
 - The [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) if you are using Azure DevOps + Terraform to spin up infrastructure
 - Azure service principals to access / create Azure resources from Azure DevOps or Github Actions (or the ability to create them)
-- Git bash, WSL or another shell script editor on your local machine; version 2.27 or newer required
+- Git bash, WSL or another shell script editor on your local machine

+>**Note:**
+>
+>**Git version 2.27 or newer is required.
+See [these instructions](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#debian-ubuntu-linux-raspberry-pi-os-apt) to upgrade.**

 ## Prerequisites
 ---